eshanprashar/taxi-trips-dagster/README.md

 dagster dev
 ```

+### Implementation Gotchas
+Before running `dagster dev`, the user should make sure to check environment variables:
+* The variables in `.env` file are assigned valid values.
+Since this project comes in with built-in S3 integration, Dagster will not run the code unless valid AWS access keys and a bucket name are provided.

 # Dagster UI: Assets and Materialization
-Once you open the UI, you should see an _asset lineage chart_ which has the following 7 components:
+Once you define variables in `.env` file, you should be able to open the UI and see an _asset lineage chart_ which has the following 7 components:
 - taxi_zones_file
 - taxi_trips_file
 - taxi_zones